techascent/tvm-clj/examples/box-blur.md

 I have used clojure since 2008.
 I enjoy it and gain the most leverage from it compared to any language that I know.
-Access to a compiler like Halide with an ecosystem and infrastructure like TVM enables me to attack a class of problems using clojure that I was previously unable to seriously consider.
+Access to a compiler, infrastruct, and ecosystem like TVM enables me to attack a class of problems using clojure that I was previously unable to seriously consider.